propavingk/SlotDrift/ARCHITECTURE.md

 impossible, which slots were explicitly skipped, and how often each leader skipped.
 Its only input is the record list; it never looks at blockhashes beyond counting records per slot.

+The subtle rule here is the parent check.
+A block whose parent slot is marked skipped is an anomaly, because a skipped slot produces no block and cannot be an ancestor.
+A block that steps over produced slots without a skip record is also an anomaly.
+A block whose parent falls just below the window is not an
+anomaly: every captured window starts mid chain, so the boundary case is normal and is documented rather than flagged.